jrlasak/databricks_optimization_techniques/README.md

 - Comfort reading Spark UI (scan details, tasks, input size)
 - Python (for minor helper code)

-## 6. Getting Started
+## 6. How to Start

 1. **Create a Databricks Account**

-   - Sign up for a [Databricks Free Edition account](https://www.databricks.com/learn/free-edition) if you don’t already have one.
+   - Sign up for a [Databricks Free Edition account](https://www.databricks.com/learn/free-edition) if you don't already have one.
    - Familiarize yourself with the workspace, clusters, and notebook interface.

 2. **Import this repository to Databricks**
    - In Databricks, go to the Workspace sidebar and click the "Repos" section, click "Add Repo".
      - Alternatively, go to your personal folder, click "create" and select "git folder".
    - Paste the GitHub URL for this repository.